Uncertainty Quantification With Noise Injection in Neural Networks: A Bayesian Perspective: THEORETICAL PROOF

 Now consider a neural network injected with Gaussian noise for the weights.
 Denote $Z_1$ and $Z_2$ as matrices of $Q\times K$ and $K\times D$ respectively, of which the element $z_{1,i,j}\sim \mathcal{N}(0, \sigma_1^2)$ and $z_{2,i,j}\sim \mathcal{N}(0, \sigma_2^2)$, then this neural network can be represented as:

 Introducing weight decay, the loss function of this neural network is:

-where $l(\hat{\textbf{y}}, \textbf{y})$ is the mean square error for regression tasks and cross entropy for classification tasks.
+where $l(\hat{\textbf{y}}, \textbf{y})$ is the mean squared error for regression tasks and cross entropy for classification tasks.
 Herein, we only discuss regression tasks, however, the extension to classification tasks can be easily achieved.